Desiring God’s Word MORE THAN Gold – 2025 Day 286

 This is the first short book of the Bible in my “Read through the Bible in 2 Years” plan.
 I suggest that you first read the entire book in one sitting as though you’d just received a letter from a friend you haven’t seen in years.
 Then, each day of this week, really meditate on just a little bit at a time.

 Have you ever tried memorizing a whole book of the Bible?
 I haven’t.
-I’ve memorized several chapters, such as Psalm 139 and 1 Corinthians 13, but never a whole chapter.
+I’ve memorized several chapters, such as Psalm 139 and 1 Corinthians 13, but never a whole book.
 Philippians would be a great book to memorize from beginning to end.
 I’ve already memorized most of chapters 2 and 4 along with a smattering of other verses from this book.
 Maybe I should try memorizing the whole thing!
 Here are some great reasons why and tips to memorize an entire book of the bible.

 One great way to work toward memorizing is to record yourself reading, then listen to it while you’re walking.
 So, I recorded the whole book myself.
 You’re welcome to listen to me – or try it yourself!
 By the way, I use the ESV translation if you’d like to read along.